michael2012z/BitBible/markdown/KJV/files/Gen.md

 30. And he said, For these seven ewe lambs shalt thou take of my hand, that they may be a witness unto me, that I have digged this well.

-31. Wherefore he called that place Beer–sheba; because there they sware both of them.Beer–sheba: that is, The well of the oath
+31. Wherefore he called that place Beer–sheba; because there they sware both of them.

 32. Thus they made a covenant at Beer–sheba: then Abimelech rose up, and Phichol the chief captain of his host, and they returned into the land of the Philistines.

-33. And Abraham planted a grove in Beer–sheba, and called there on the name of the Lord, the everlasting God.grove: or, tree
+33. And Abraham planted a grove in Beer–sheba, and called there on the name of the Lord, the everlasting God.

 34. And Abraham sojourned in the Philistines’ land many days.

 ## Genesis 22

-1. And it came to pass after these things, that God did tempt Abraham, and said unto him, Abraham: and he said, Behold, here I am.Behold…: Heb.
-Behold me
+1. And it came to pass after these things, that God did tempt Abraham, and said unto him, Abraham: and he said, Behold, here I am.

 2. And he said, Take now thy son, thine only son Isaac, whom thou lovest, and get thee into the land of Moriah; and offer him there for a burnt offering upon one of the mountains which I will tell thee of.